THE TRUE EVIDENCE

 18: They shall take up serpents; and if they drink any deadly thing, it shall not hurt them; they shall lay hands on the sick, and they shall recover.

-However, for the Pentecostal and Charismatic people, they would take a part of Mark 16:17 − "they shall speak with new tongues" − and leave out the others, as added support to their doctrine for the evidence of having the Holy Spirit.
-Mark 16:15-18 has its share of debates over its authenticity because of the phrase "they shall" which has led some to believe that all those signs and powers must be performed or fulfilled by all believers.
-Truly, signs shall follow the believers but it is not the believers who perform them as they please.
+of having the Holy Spirit.
+Mark 16:15-18 has its share of debates over its authenticity because of the phrase “they shall”, which has led some to believe that all those signs and powers must be performed or fulfilled by all believers.
+Truly, signs shall follow the believers but it is not for the believers to perform them as they please.
 Believers cannot tempt God to prove Himself.
 It is the Holy Spirit who moves to perform, as He wills, the signs and gifts of God (cf. 1 Cor.12:11).
-We do not read in the Scripture that all the early Christians went throughout all the known world to demonstrate publicly the power of the Holy Spirit in their lives by speaking with other tongues, casting out demons, picking up venomous snakes, taking poisoned drinks and laying hands on all the sick.
-Instead we read that it was the Apostles who were greatly used by God to found the Church.
-In its birth and infancy, God used many signs, miracles and wonders by which many souls were convinced of the Gospel of Life in Christ Jesus.
+We do not read in the Scripture that all the early Christians went throughout all the known world to demonstrate

-simply taken to mean that all who believe they all will speak in tongues, will heal the sick, will cast out devils, will take up venomous snakes and drink poison without harm, then the need to ask in faith is not required, and Matthew 21:21-22 would be a contradiction.
+If this passage is simply taken to mean that all who believe they all will speak in tongues, heal the sick, cast out devils, take up venomous snakes and drink poison without harm, then the need to ask in faith is not required, and Matthew 21:21-22 would be a contradiction.

-Matt 21:21: Jesus answered and said unto them, Verily I say unto you, If ye have faith, and doubt not, ye shall not only do this which is done to the fig tree, but also if ye shall say unto this mountain, Be thou removed, and be thou cast into the sea; it shall be done.
+Matt 21:21: Jesus answered and said unto them, Verily I say unto you, If ye have faith, and doubt not, ye shall not only do this which

 22: And all things, whatsoever ye shall ask in prayer, believing, ye shall receive.